bmevada/Tech-Blog/README.md

 The following animation demonstrates the application functionality:

 ![Animation cycles through signing into the app, clicking on buttons, and updating blog posts.](./Assets/14-mvc-homework-demo-01.gif)

+## Deployed Application

+ - Landing page- user presented with the following deployed homepage

+ - User sign-in page  - user is prompted to enter username and password

+ - User sign-up page - User to create new login with username and password

+ - Dashboard (view users exisitng blogs)

+ - Add new blog

+ - Add new comment

+ - Idle Page

 ## Development Technologies Used
 - bcrypt - used to hash passwords